vectorgrp/sil-kit/docs/usage/utilities.rst

             # Start SystemMonitor
             SilKitSystemMonitor
    *  -  Notes
-      -  * The distribution package contains the SilKitSystemMonitor in the ``Integrationbus/bin/`` directory.
+      -  * The distribution package contains the SilKitSystemMonitor in the ``SilKit/bin/`` directory.
-         * The SystemMonitor represents a passive participant in an Integration Bus system.
+         * The SystemMonitor represents a passive participant in an SIL Kit system.
 Thus, it can be (re)started at any time.